ShahanaFarooqui/lightning/doc/lightning-signinvoice.7.md

 **createinvoice** it does not save the invoice into the database and thus does not require the preimage.

-The *invstring* parameter is of bolt11 form, but the final signature is ignored.
-Minimal sanity checks are done.

 RETURN VALUE
 ------------